Papamoa vacation rentals

 The best time to stay in a vacation rental in Papamoa

 New Zealand has a temperate climate, and the Bay of Plenty area is known for particularly high levels of sunshine throughout the year.
 As it is in the Southern Hemisphere, seasons in New Zealand are opposite to what you are used to in the US.
 The summer months last from November through April, with February being the hottest.
 Make sure you wear a hat and sunscreen at all times as the UV rays can be very strong, even when temperatures are not high.
 On Saturdays in the summer, the Papamoa Pony Club hosts Little Big Markets, with gourmet food trucks and craftspeople selling their wares, as well as live music and kids’ entertainment.

 Christmas and January are the busiest time of the year, and Papamoa accommodations can get booked up quickly.
 Fall and spring remain warm, and with fewer visitors, this may be the ideal time to come.
 The coolest months are June and July, but it never gets too cold in Papamoa, and the winter season is still great for outdoor activities, even swimming.

-What are the top things to do in Papamoa?
+Top things to do in Papamoa

 The nearby wharves in Tauranga and Mount Maunganui offer opportunities for wildlife spotting by boat on the rich marine waters.
 You’ll have the chance to watch humpbacked and blue whales in the spring and autumn and orcas throughout the summer.
 You may also see penguins and hammerhead sharks.
 If you’re lucky, big pods of dolphins will cavort around the boat, and you’ll spot fur seals basking on island rocks.